Quarry land value methodology is one of the most contentious issues in quarry valuation.

 After formulating our opinion of the reversion value, we will select and apply an appropriate risk rate at which to discount, or transform that future value estimate to it's present value.

 Finally, to find the overall value of our quarry land, the final step in this entire procedure will be to add together the net present value of each year's net cash flow and add to that the net present value of the reversion value.
-The sum of all of these items is our estimate of the value of the fee simple real property rights of our quarry land.
+The sum of all of these items is the estimated value of the fee simple real property rights of our quarry land.
+Or, in layman's terms, it's the value of the "real estate."

 Why Not Use Comparable Sales?

 First, the sales comparison valuation method only contrasts and compares the physical attributes of one parcel of real estate to another; it does not consider income.
-Additionally, the sales prices of income producing real estate reflects nothing other than the capitalized amount of the net income generated for its owner without separately considering the physical attributes of the property (which are actually reflected in the income generated by a property).
+Additionally, the sales prices of income producing real estate reflect nothing other than the capitalized amount of the net income without separately considering the physical attributes of the real estate (which are actually accounted for and reflected in the income generated by a property).

 Consequently, unless you know the exact itemized expenses for a sold income property and can properly analyze those expenses to make a reasonable comparison with your subject property (which is virtually impossible), the sales comparison method cannot possibly provide a credible opinion of the value of an income producing property, including quarry land.

-In the end, because the value of income producing property, including quarry land, is based on the cash flow from that specific property and not on any physical comparison, the application of the sale comparison approach cannot possibly provide a professionally competent indication of the value of quarry land.
+In the end, because the value of income producing property, including quarry land, is based on the net cash flow from that specific property and not on any physical comparison, the application of the sales comparison approach cannot possibly provide a professionally competent indication of the value of quarry land.

 I hope you've enjoyed this article and learned something you didn't know or didn't understand.